ovidiu4/smart-plant-monitor/README.md

 # ESP32 Powered Smart Plant Monitor

+**Hello.
+This project is ongoing, therefore changes will be frequent.**

 Back of the main board.
 Features:
 - ESP32-S3 supports capacitance measuring directly, through the touchpad circuitry
 - TP4056 charging + protection circuit